ScottNeaves/best-weather-widget/README.md

 Code: [https://github.com/ScottNeaves/best-weather-widget](https://github.com/ScottNeaves/best-weather-widget)

 ## How to run:
-Run `npm start` in the project directory, then navigate to http://localhost:8000
+Run `npm start` in the project directory, then navigate to http://localhost:8000.
+Try "Richmond" or "San Francisco" as search terms.

+## To-dos
+See GitHub issues for next features